fallen-icarus/cardano-swaps/GettingStarted.md

 ]
 ```

 The `utxoAmount` is the amount of the offered asset in the swap.
 Any other assets included in the utxo can be ignored.
-This is just for calculating the weighted average asking price.
+This is just for calculating the weighted average price.

 Properly edit the template for the necessary number of utxos.
 You can then create the correct datum using this file: